solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-04-23 [Future Scot: The small company from Troon which has got the attention of Sir Tim Berners-Lee and Hollywood.
 And Scotland?
 Not so much.](https://futurescot.com/the-small-company-from-troon-which-has-got-the-attention-of-sir-tim-berners-lee-and-hollywood-and-scotland-not-so-much/)

 2019-04-24 [Forbes: The Best Way to Avoid Data Leaks and Privacy Scandals: Don't Own Consumer Data](https://www.forbes.com/sites/joetoscano1/2019/04/24/the-best-way-to-avoid-data-leaks-and-privacy-scandals-dont-own-consumer-data/#c6178f525643)
+* TimBL mentioned
+* For example, Solid.io, an initiative backed by Sir Tim Berners-Lee, is working to build a world in which consumers own their data on their own personal server and operate in a more secure environment where all operations occur on the device and can easily be controlled.

 2019-03-27 [Phocus Wire: Tim Berners-Lee laments state of the web but offers hope for travel brands](https://www.phocuswire.com/Tim-Berners-Lee-redecentralization)
 * TimBL mentioned